dannykennedy/graphsby/_items/post-evelynduesbury-encouraged-to-write-book.md

 ### Feeling Distraught About Moving Away From The House That I Love (October 25, 2007)

-> *John (my husband) and I are going to move to another house in this same town – - .
+> *John (my husband) and I are going to move to another house in this same town.
 I feel distraught.
-I love this house we live in. ….
-I realize I had a dream about moving to that other house and so I definitely will follow my dream, but I just am very unenthused about that other house.
+I love this house we live in… I realize I had a dream about moving to that other house and so I definitely will follow my dream, but I just am very unenthused about that other house.
 I see it in my mind’s eye as a two story older house with weathered – needs paint – siding.
 It is a white house.
 I think about “well I haven’t looked at it in a while so I will drive over there”.
-But I just feel unenthused about moving. ….
-But I say to John “I’m going to look that dream up to make sure I understood it correctly”.*
+But I just feel unenthused about moving… But I say to John “I’m going to look that dream up to make sure I understood it correctly”.*

 ### PMID Step 1: Connect pre-dream current events and circumstances (most often, day before) the dream contents to identify the context or category of the dream.